 May 26th 2021 marked one year since George Floyd was taken from this earth and his community.
 In thinking of his daughter, family and the countless others lost to racial injustice, Girls Write Now feels, grieves, and in remembrance, continues the work of championing the voices of Black people.

 Girls Write Now stands in solidarity with the Black Lives Matter movement, and the intersectional coalition of artists, activists and organizations fighting for justice.
-For over two decades, we have dedicated our mission to breaking down the barriers of race and poverty to elevate the voices of girls and gender nonconforming youth who are too often not heard—or worse, silenced.
+For over two decades, we have dedicated our mission to breaking down the barriers of race and poverty to elevate the voices of women-identifying, trans* and gender-expansive young adults who are too often not heard—or worse, silenced.

 When our young writers share their stories, they have the power to change minds, heal communities, and impact the world.
 Please join us in listening.